programmatom/PhotoMunger/index.md

 ###Motivation

 Today's cameras have a huge number of pixels (for example, my Sony DSC-HX90V has 18.2 megapixels) but are often not able to utilize all of that resolution.
-When condition are right, meaning bright light, no zooming, and both subject and camera stationary and stabilized, the camera may be able to make use of all of those pixels.
+When conditions are right, meaning bright light, no zooming, and both subject and camera stationary and stabilized, the camera may be able to make use of all of those pixels.
 However, adverse conditions can reduce the quality of the image, including lower light levels, movement of subject or shaking of camera (which is exacerbated by increased zoom), as well as imperfections in lens focal registration that become more pronounced as zoom increases.
-The megapixels are still there, but there is no significance to the high-frequencies - they are noise.
+The megapixels are still there, but there is no significance to the high frequencies stored in the file - they are noise.
 For example, it is easy to visualize how a blurry image can be shrunk significantly without loss of sharpness.
 With photos from an 18mpix camera weighing in at 5 to 7 megabytes each, a 2-week trip to Hawaii can easily chew up 10 gigabytes.
 One would like to reduce the storage used, but without destroying highly detailed images.

 ###Procedure

 To work on image size reduction for a photo collection, launch the program on the directory to be processed and accept the defaults in the options dialog by pressing *OK*.
 The main window will appear and the program will begin analysis of the photos.

-By default, the program displays the result of an analysis that identifies regions of an image that contain a high degree of detail that would be lost if the image is *shrunk* (down-scaled) by a factor of 2.
+By default, the program displays the result of an analysis that identifies regions of an image that contain a high degree of detail that would be lost if the image were *shrunk* (down-scaled) by a factor of 2.
 These areas are highlighted by a mesh of yellow boxes.
 The computation is tuned to detect the degree of loss that a typical person might notice, but it is approximate.
 For important images, move the mouse over critical areas and use the side-by-side inspection panel to see how much detail would be lost.

 ![Inspecting an image for loss of detail](image2.jpg)